Palpatine: Portrayal

 In Revenge of the Sith, McDiarmid plays an even darker version of the character.
 He explained that "when you're playing a character of solid blackness, that in itself is very interesting, in the sense that you have no other motivation other than the accumulation of power.
 It's not so much about not having a moral center, it's just that the only thing that mattered is increasing power."
 McDiarmid asserted that everything Palpatine does "is an act of pure hypocrisy" and compared him to Iago, the villain of William Shakespeare's Othello.

 McDiarmid noticed that the script for Revenge of the Sith demanded more action from his character than in previous films.
 Lightsaber combat was a challenge to the 60-year-old actor, who, like his costars, took fencing lessons.
 The close-up shots and non-acrobatic sequences of the duel between Palpatine and Mace Windu were performed by McDiarmid.
 Advanced fencing and acrobatic stunts were executed by McDiarmid's stunt doubles.

-In the 2019 film The Rise of Skywalker, McDiarmid returned to the role of Palpatine on screen for the first time since Revenge of the Sith.
-McDiarmid was surprised to learn of the filmmakers' decision to bring back Palpatine, given the character died in Return of the Jedi.
-The film's director, J. J. Abrams, spoke of Palpatine's inclusion in the sequel trilogy: "...when you look at this as nine chapters of a story, perhaps the weirder thing would be if Palpatine didn't return.
-You just look at what he talks about, who he is, how important he is, what the story is — strangely, his absence entirely from the third trilogy would be conspicuous".
-On Palpatine's portrayal in the film, McDiarmid said, "he's fairly physically impaired, but his mind is as sharp as ever."
-Although the decision to revive the character was poorly received by some fans of the series, McDiarmid defended the plot point.
-He is quoted at the 2022 Star Wars Celebration as follows: "A lot of people said, 'You can't bring him back, he was dead!
-Did you see that fall?
-How could anyone survive that?'
-Excuse me... [audience laughs] He's the Emperor of the Universe.
-Anyway, nobody's going to tell me he wouldn't have had a Plan B, should someone — unlikely though he may have thought — manage to semi-destroy him.
-And of course he had the best operational ward team of surgeons, they were very small but they were very thorough, maybe you remember from the film.
-And he had the best that money could buy, that enforcement could produce.
-And he also had that marvelous galactic wheelchair, which was a huge advantage."
+In The Rise of Skywalker (2019), McDiarmid returned to the role onscreen for the first time since Revenge of the Sith.
+Ahead of the film's wide release, McDiarmid stated that Palpatine was "fairly physically impaired, but his mind is as sharp as ever".